 Passport vs Travel Visa: What is the Difference?

-In most cases, traveling to a new country is an exciting experience which presents adventures and life-changing opportunities.
+In most cases, traveling to a new country is an exciting experience that presents adventures and life-changing opportunities.
 Some of the reasons why people move to foreign countries are tourism, to pursue studies and careers, and to do business.

 If you are conversant with the process of traveling to a foreign country, you know that travel documents are necessary.
 Many people are familiar with the terms passport and visa since they go hand in hand in most cases.
 However, some do not know the difference.